 A donor-advised fund (DAF) provides a simple, flexible, and tax-efficient way for you to support your favorite charitable causes.
 It's like a charitable investment account that allows you to make tax-deductible donations, potentially grow your donations tax-free through a range of investment options, and then recommend grants to eligible charities—now or over time.
 As with any financial decision, however, there are several factors to consider when choosing the public charity that sponsors a DAF.
 Here are five key questions to research when choosing a DAF sponsor:

 1. What is the minimum contribution size and grant size?

 The rise in popularity of DAFs have led to a reduction in their contribution and grant minimums, thus ensuring that DAFs are accessible to a wide set of people and not just the wealthy.
-The larger DAF sponsors allow DAFs to be set up with initial donations as low as $0, while smaller community-based or affinity-based DAFs may have minimums that range from $25,000 to $100,000 or more.
+The larger DAF sponsors allow DAFs to be set up with initial donations as low as $0, while smaller community-based or affinity-based DAFs may have minimums that range from $5,000 to $25,000 or more.
 You should also consider the minimum allowable grant recommendation size, especially if you want to be able to recommend relatively small grants.
-Larger DAF sponsors allow grant recommendation minimums of $50, while other DAF sponsors may have grant minimums of $500 or higher.
+Larger DAF sponsors allow grant recommendation minimums of $50, while other DAF sponsors may have grant minimums of $250 or higher.

 2. What types of assets can be donated to the charity that sponsors the DAF?

 Most DAF sponsors accept cash donations by check, bank wire, or Electronic Funds Transfer.
 Some of the larger DAF sponsors also accept of a variety of non-cash assets, which might not be possible for small nonprofits to accept.
 Such assets include:

 - Mutual fund shares